makersacademy/chitter-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+## Setting up the environment

+CREATE DATABASE chitter; (also create a chitter_test database replica using the same commands)

+CREATE TABLE users (
+  id SERIAL PRIMARY KEY,
+  username VARCHAR (80) UNIQUE NOT NULL,
+  password VARCHAR (140) NOT NULL,
+  name VARCHAR (100) NOT NULL,
+  email VARCHAR (355) UNIQUE NOT NULL
+);